All Your Bidet FAQs, Answered

 Does a bidet help with a UTI?

-Yes, using a bidet’s front wash setting regularly can help prevent urinary tract infections by flushing out the bacteria that would normally remain after using the restroom.
+Yes, regularly using a bidet’s front wash setting can help prevent urinary tract infections by flushing out bacteria that would normally remain after using the restroom.
 If you already have a UTI, it may help soothe some of the irritation.

 All About Bidet Features